-&lt;sup>138 Id. at 349 (statement of Senator Scott).
+146 Id. at 349 (statement of Senator Scott).

-&lt;sup>139 Id. at 106; President's Remarks upon Signing the Clean Air Amendments of 1970 Into Law, Dec.
-31, 1970 https://babel.hathitrust.org/cgi/pt?id=mdp.39015077941642;view=1up;seq=245 (continuing, "We can look back and say, in the
+147 Id. at 106; President's Remarks upon Signing the Clean Air Amendments of 1970 Into Law, Dec.
+31, 1970 https://babel.hathitrust.org/cgi/pt?id=mdp.39015077941642;view=1up;seq=245 (continuing, "We can look back and say, in the Roosevelt room on the last day of 1970, we signed a historic piece of legislation that put us far down the road toward a goal that Theodore Roosevelt, 70 years ago, spoke eloquently about, a goal of clean air, clean water, and open spaces for the future generations of America.").

 The U.S. Court of Appeals for the District of Columbia Circuit confirmed the future-looking nature of EPA's authority when it ruled, in Ethyl Corp v.
 EPA, that the word "endanger" in the Clean Air Act made that statute "precautionary," and EPA need not wait for certain evidence of imminent harm before acting to prevent dangerous pollution.
 Years later, that same Court of Appeals also upheld EPA's 2009 endangerment finding on greenhouse gas emissions from motor vehicles under Section 202.
-The endangerment finding spoke of the need to protect future generations in its very first sentence, Industry petitioners questioned the judgment on the grounds that there was "too much uncertainty" in the evidence.
-The Court recalled that the Act was meant to be "precautionary in nature" and warned that "[a]waiting certainty will often allow for only reactive, not preventive, regulation."
+The endangerment finding spoke of the need to protect future generations in its very first sentence, and the D.C.
+Circuit upheld the finding as based on "evidence of current and future effects."
+Industry petitioners questioned the judgment on the grounds that there was "too much uncertainty" in the evidence.
+The Court recalled that the Act was meant to be "precautionary in nature" and warned that "[a] waiting certainty will often allow for only reactive, not preventive, regulation."
 The Court concluded that the language "may reasonably be anticipated to endanger" required "a precautionary, forward-looking scientific judgment."
-143
+151

 In summary, the use of the phrase "may reasonably be anticipated to endanger public health or welfare" requires EPA to consider the effects of climate change to future generations.
-Applying a 7% discount rate to the social cost of greenhouse gases means that, after a generation or two, future climate damages are insignificant.
+Applying a 7% discount rate to the social cost of greenhouse gases means that, after a generation or two, future climate damages are treated as if they were insignificant.
 The use of such a rate thus effectively ignores the needs of future generations.
 Doing so would arbitrarily fail to consider an important statutory factor that Congress wrote into the Clean Air Act requirements.